zktx-io/polymedia-explorer-ptb-builder/README.md

 ### `pnpm typecheck`

-Run TypeScript compiler to perform a type check on the project
+Run the TypeScript compiler to perform a type check on the project.

 ### `pnpm test`